 Suppose if there is an IP Address (18.104.22.168) then its DNS would give it a name (like howdoesavpnwork).
 In simple words, DNS is the name of the website.

 DNS leaks can happen when a VPN fails to encrypt your online activity and the DNS of the websites you visit get vulnerable to your internet service provider or anyone having the intent to monitor you.

 This means it is now possible to monitor which websites you are accessing as the VPN is not encrypting your traffic.

 You can do a quick VPN test check by following these steps.

 - Connect to your VPN by setting VPN server to the US.

 - You will see your IP Address and location on your screen with two options of ‘Standard Test’ and ‘Extended Test’, go with Standard Test.

+You will see the IP addresses of the domains that show up.
 If all the results you get are from the US, then your VPN is working fine.
 But if you get a result with your ISP name on it, then you have a DNS leak.

 How to Check if VPN is Working by WebRTC Leak Test?

 WebRTC (Web Real-Time Communication) is a tool that is used browser-to-browser for high performance with low latency.
 Being announced in 2011 by Google, it made it possible for the browsers to work video streaming, transfer of files, voice communications in webpages themselves without any plugins.